Ike Taylor: 2012

-On February 10, 2012, the Pittsburgh Steelers restructured Taylor's contract in order to free up salary cap space and converted $4.95 million of his base salary into a signing bonus.
+On February 10, 2012, the Steelers restructured Taylor's contract in order to free up salary cap space and converted $4.95 million of his base salary into a signing bonus.
 The maneuver freed up $3.28 million in cap space in future seasons.

 Taylor entered training camp entrenched as the No. 1 starting cornerback.
 Head coach Mike Tomlin officially named him the starter to begin the regular season, opposite Keenan Lewis.
 On November 4, 2012, Taylor recorded a season-high seven combined tackles, a pass deflection, and intercepted a pass by Eli Manning during a 24–20 victory at the New York Giants in Week 9.
 On December 2, 2012, Taylor injured his fibula during a 23–20 victory at the Baltimore Ravens in Week 12.
 His injury sidelined him for five games (Weeks 13–17) and also ended his eight-year, 136-game streak that extended back to 2004.
 He finished with 32 combined tackles (25 solo), 13 pass deflections, and an interception in 12 games and 12 starts.